kwy3/MelonMenBot/README.md

 - Create a new empty discord server for yourself
 - Copy the generated url at the bottom of OAuth2 into your browser and follow the instructions to add the bot to the server you made

-Now in terminal if you are not already in the MelonMenBot directory run
+Now in terminal if you are not already in the MelonMenBot directory run:

+`cd MelonMenBot`

 **If this is for testing purposes then start a new singleplayer world and open to LAN**
 - In config.json set the port to the lan port